John C. Heenan: After retirement

 Heenan never fought again.
-After the King fight, he set himself up as a racetrack bookmaker in England and had some success until he was badly injured in a railway accident on 9 June 1864.
+After the King fight, he set himself up as a racetrack bookmaker in England and had some success until he was badly injured in a railway accident on June 9, 1864.

-He married the actress Adah Isaacs Menken on 3 April 1859, but by October, 1861, she was "united to R. H. Newell, the humorist".
+He married the actress Adah Isaacs Menken on April 3, 1859, but by October 1861, she was "united to R. H. Newell, the humorist".
 Heenan and Menken were divorced in 1862 by an Indiana court.
 According to a biography of the actress: "it was generally known that Heenan had treated her in the most brutal and ignominious manner."
 In 1865 he returned to America, where he married actress Sarah Stevens, and had mixed success in the gambling business.
 In 1870 he appeared onstage with English fighter James Mace - the American as Hamlet and James Mace as Laertes in the "Great Fighting Scene".
 Eight years after his return to America, he became seriously ill with tuberculosis.

-Quitting his New York home for the purer air of the west, he died at Green River Station, Wyoming Territory on 28 October 1873.
+Quitting his New York home for the purer air of the west, he died at Green River Station, Wyoming Territory on October 28, 1873.
 His old manager, Jim Cusick, who was with him when he died, took his body back to New York for burial.
-His burial, on 2 November 1873 at St. Agnes Cemetery, Watervliet, was described in the New York Clipper.
+His burial, on November 2, 1873 at St. Agnes Cemetery, Watervliet (now in the village of Menands, town of Colonie), was described in the New York Clipper.